Time-efficient alternatives for reading business books

 My strategy to select the right business books

 Does this mean I do not read business books anymore?
 Absolutely not!
 I have hundreds of them, and, just like Umberto Eco said: ‘I love the smell of book ink in the morning’.
 This year I enjoyed for instance ‘Mindf*ck’ by Christopher Wylie, ‘The four’ by Scott Galloway, ‘The art of employee engagement’ by Marijn van Faassen, ‘Foute besluiten’ by Wim van Hennekeler and ‘People Matter, People Matter’ by Gary Hays.
 At this moment, I take a lot of pleasure from reading ‘Facebook’ by David Levy.

 When I reflected on which business books I liked, I discovered the ones I liked most told stories.
 Stories either about a very interesting history of a corporation (e.g. ‘Losing the Signal: The Untold Story Behind the Extraordinary Rise and Spectacular Fall of Blackberry’ by Jacquie McNish and Sean Silcoff), or honest auto-biographies.
 Books in this category include for instance ‘Lost and Founder’ from Rand Fishkin and the ‘The hard things about hard things’ by ‘Ben Horowitz.
 I stress the word honest, because too many books in this category squarely belong in the ‘How I did it’ category (the HBR column with the self-gratifying ‘rags to riches’ fairy tales of senior leaders).

-When I am tempted to buy a business book, I often check its reviews at www.goodreads.com.
-This site provides a variety of often well-grounded opinions.
+When I am tempted to buy a business book, I often read the summary on getabstract.com or check its reviews at www.goodreads.com.
+The latter site provides a variety of often well-grounded opinions.
 It also circumvents the problem that established magazines and websites in the ‘eco-system’ of business publications, only tend to publish favorable reviews.

 © Dirk Verburg 2020